AKABharat/Dart-All-In-One/README.md

 # Dart-Revision-In-One-Short
-->this is a dart code file containing the concept and topics for revision purpose ->please ignore spelling mistakes
+- This is a dart code file containing the concept and topics for revision purpose.
+- Please ignore spelling mistakes.